front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-ui-component.md

 `IllustratedContent` by using relative paths `../../components/molecules/IllustratedContent` but we can remain with `theme/components/molecules/IllustratedContent` which is more explicit.
-This is possible for any file located in the folder `web/theme` of a module.
+This is possible for any file located in the folder `web/theme` of a module. <!-- TODO Add a link to the aliases documentation page -->